 We use the data and insights from our carbon accounting system to help our business reduce emissions and save money.

 Office Energy in focus

 Our energy management programme (ISO 50001 certified since 2014) has enabled us to achieve significant improvements in the energy efficiency of our offices.
-Since 2008, we have successfully reduced our office energy use across Capgemini UK by around 40%, achieved through a combination of upgrades to the infrastructure of our buildings, improved energy monitoring and site level engagement.
+Since 2014 we have achieved an 11% reduction in office energy use and a 28% reduction in office energy emissions.
+This has been achieved through a combination of upgrades to the infrastructure of our buildings, improved energy monitoring and site level engagement.

 How we achieved these reductions: